uboslinux/ubos-website/content/legal.md

  is licensed under
  a <a rel="license" href="https://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International License</a>.

-UBOS, the UBOS logo, Indie Box, the Indie Box Logo, Indie Computing, and the Indie Computing logo are trademarks or registered trademarks of
-[Indie Computing Corp.](https://indiecomputing.com/)
+UBOS, the UBOS logo, UBOS Linux, UBOS Mesh, UBOSbox, Let's Bring Our Data Home, Indie Box, the Indie Box Logo, Indie Computing, and the Indie Computing logo are trademarks or registered trademarks of [Indie Computing Corp.](https://indiecomputing.com/)

 All other marks are the marks of their respective owners.